Lego Masters: Australia

-An Australian series was commissioned in July 2018 by the Nine Network, and officially confirmed at Nine’s Upfronts in October 2018, also announcing the series would be hosted by Hamish Blake and judged by Ryan "The Brickman" McNaught.
+An Australian series was commissioned in July 2018 by the Nine Network, and officially confirmed at Nine's Upfronts in October 2018, also announcing the series would be hosted by Hamish Blake and judged by Ryan "The Brickman" McNaught.
 Auditions opened in June 2018, and Season 1 was screened on the Nine network from 28 April to 14 May 2019.
 Due to the success of the series, In May 2019 the series was renewed for a second season which filmed later in 2019 and set to air in 2020.
 On 16 October 2019, the second season was officially confirmed at Nine's upfronts.
 The second season began airing on 19 April 2020 and ended on 18 May 2020.

 On 16 September 2020, the series was renewed for a third season which began airing on 19 April 2021 and ended on 17 May 2021.
-In April 2021, Nine Network renewed the series for a fourth and fifth season with Blake set to return as host for both.
+In April 2021, Nine Network renewed the series for a fourth and fifth season with Blake returning as host for both..
+The show was once again renewed for a 6th season, with Blake and McNaught continuing in their roles as host and judge.

 Netherlands and Belgium

 A Dutch version (nl) of Lego Masters with participants from Netherlands and Belgium premiered 11 April 2020 on RTL4 in The Netherlands and on VTM in Belgium.

 The series is presented by the Dutch Ruben Nicolai and Belgian Kürt Rogiers (nl).
 The judge is senior Lego developer Bas Brederode, who is originally from the Netherlands but currently lives in Billund, Denmark with his family.

-On 26 December 2020 a stand alone Christmas special was broadcast by RTL4 with teams of Dutch celebrities competing for the title of Lego Masters Kerst as well as to raise money for charity Het Vergeten Kind.
+On 26 December 2020 a stand-alone Christmas special was broadcast by RTL4 with teams of Dutch celebrities competing for the title of Lego Masters Kerst as well as to raise money for charity Het Vergeten Kind.

 In 2021, a second season aired with senior Lego developer Jonathan Bennink as the new Brickmaster.
 Both Nikolai and Rogiers returned as hosts.

 On 15 May 2021 RTL4 aired another special, this time with teams of kids between 7 and 12 years old trying to win the title of Lego Masters Kids and a year of free Lego from a toy store.

 In 2022 a third season aired, with new Brickmaster Esmee Kuenen, Senior Element Designer at Lego, and new hosts: the Dutch Jamai Loman and Belgian Andy Peelman (nl).

 New Zealand

 A New Zealand version of the show has aired in 2022 on TVNZ.
-A second season should air sometime in 2023, TBA.
+A second season premiered in April 2023.

 United States

 An American version of the show is made for Fox.
-The show premiered February 5, 2020, and is hosted by actor Will Arnett, who also serves as executive producer.
-The judges, “brickmasters”, were Amy Corbett and Jamie Berard.
+The show premiered 5 February 2020, and is hosted by actor Will Arnett, who also serves as executive producer.
+The judges, "brickmasters", were Amy Corbett and Jamie Berard.
 Contestants include notable 'LEGO Community' members Iceberg Bricks and Boone Langston (from Beyond the Brick), both of whom established a fanbase online prior to being cast in the show.
 A second season premiered in June 2021.
 A third season premiered in September 2022.